-ID Description of initiative Reducti on measur es Initiative 1 Ferrovial calculated the total figure for emissions in line with the guidelines included in the Corporate Value Chain (Scope 3) Accounting and Reporting Standard published by the Greenhouse Gas Protocol Initiative, the WRI and the WBCSD.
+ID Description of initiative · Emission reductions in kg CO2e per unit Reducti on measur es 1 Ferrovial calculated the total figure for emissions in line with the guidelines included in the Corporate Value Chain (Scope 3) Accounting and Reporting Standard published by the Greenhouse Gas Protocol Initiative, the WRI and the WBCSD.
 In parallel, a specific reporting and calculation methodology scope 3 emissions was developed and included in a technical instruction.
 Ferrovial Agromán has worked on reducing Scope 3 emissions by focusing on work site, Ferrovial-Agromán has measures to reduce the emissions such as: - fleet intensity indicators for Spain.
 The company calculates the consumption of diesel in fleet vehicles (litres / number of vehicles).
-In 2017 the indicator has decreased by 3.8 % due to the measures implemented such as: efficient driving, proper maintenance of the fleet and including performance criteria in buying and leasing new vehicles intensity indicators in order to measure machinery performance.
+In 2019 the indicator has decreased by 28 % due to the measures implemented such as: efficient driving, proper maintenance of the fleet and including performance criteria in buying and leasing new vehicles intensity indicators in order to measure machinery performance.
 The company calculates the theoretical average fleet emissions per kilometre (gr.
 CO2 / km).
-Completed 453
+Ongoing 8844